 And so I did.
 Coming to this place has become a weekly routine for me, sometimes even twice a week.
 This place is pretty small, but in terms of nature, it is absolutely stunning.

-Here is the location of Clove Lakes Park:
+Here is the location of Clove Lakes Park in Staten Island:

 There are 3 main lakes that make up this area and they are all connected by 1 river.
 Now there are pathways you can follow, whether it be the main walking route around the water or through other, none mainstream roads that are a bit outside the lake area.
 These pathways are located on hills you can take.